linuxsimba/netshow-core/docs/source/index-netshow.rst

     credits.rst

-The netshow CLI application is a client of the ``netshow-lib`` library.
+The netshow Terminal application is a client of the ``netshow-lib`` library.

 Netshow is a tool designed for network engineer and data center operators.
 It provides a quick and simple view of the basic networking state of a linux